 7. Disney’s Port Orleans Resort – Riverside

 Also designed to capture the architectural charm of the Antebellum South, Disney’s Port Orleans Resort Riverside sits next to the French Quarter.
-It features rustic, weathered lodges that give a classic feel, as well as several buildings designed after southern plantation-style grand manor homes.
+It features rustic, weathered lodges with a classic feel and several buildings designed after southern plantation-style grand manor homes.

-For couples looking to step back in time, Port Orleans Resort Riverside is the place to be—fountains, old-timey architecture, and manicured gardens give this resort a relaxing, old-fashioned southern-style feel.
+Port Orleans Resort Riverside is the place to be for couples looking to step back in time—fountains, old-timey architecture, and manicured gardens give this resort a relaxing, old-fashioned southern-style feel.

 Couples staying at Disney’s Port Orleans Resort Riverside should take some time to visit Ol’ Man Island, where they’ll find a luxurious pool and a fishing hole.
 Additionally, they can rent bikes at the marina.